A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 package.

-The first step is to estimate the model using the bgm
+The first step is to estimate the model using bgm

 argument to "Stochastic-Block"

-.
-There are also additional arguments relevant to the SBM.
-One is the concentration parameter of the Dirichlet prior on the cluster allocation probabilities.
-This parameter controls the expected cluster sizes: higher values lead to more uniform cluster sizes, while lower values promote more uneven, possibly sparse cluster allocations.
+).
+This parameter influences the expected cluster sizes: higher values favor more balanced cluster sizes, while lower values lead to more uneven, possibly sparse, cluster structures.
 The default is dirichlet_alpha = 1

-.
-Another is the rate parameter (\(\lambda\)) of the truncated Poisson prior, which governs the prior on the number of clusters.
-This parameter reflects the expected number of clusters before observing the data; by default, lambda = 1
+), which governs the prior distribution over the number of clusters.
+This parameter encodes the expected number of clusters a priori; the default value lambda = 1

-, which implies no prior assumption of clustering.
-In the example code below, we use the default values for these prior hyperparameters.
-We also leave the default settings for the remaining function arguments.
-However, we strongly recommend that researchers carefully consider these values when conducting their own analyses.
-For more details, see, for example Marsman et al. (2023) and Huth et al. (2024).
+In the example code below, the default values for these hyperparameters are used, as well as the default settings for the remaining function arguments.
+However, it is strongly recommended that researchers carefully consider these values when conducting their own analyses.
+For more details, see, for example, Marsman et al. (2023).
+If the argument save = TRUE

 library(bgms) # load the bgms package